cody-dot-js/codyaprice.com-legacy/content/blog/0004-electrical-safety/index.md

 ---
-title: "Electrical Reflections: What he learned will SHOCK you!!!"
+title: 'Electrical Reflections: What he learned will SHOCK you!!!'
-date: "2019-10-11T11:19:00"
+date: '2019-10-11T11:19:00'
-description: "When it comes to ensuring the safety of others and the ones we love, we have to do better."
+description: 'When it comes to ensuring the safety of others and the ones we love, we have to do better.'
 categories:
   - Safety
   - Electrical